socialweb-php/atproto/README.md

 ## Usage

-Provide a brief description or short example of how to use this library.
-If you need to provide more detailed examples, use the `docs/` directory and provide a link here to the documentation.

 ```php
 // This is very rough and in no way represents the final recommended
 // usage of this library.